-Having previously worked in the human rights field, Zelda is committed to pro bono work.
+Having previously worked in the human rights field, Zelda remains committed to pro bono work.
 Among other projects, she has provided advice to Survivors Fund (SURF) on compensation claims under the Alien Tort Claims Act and international law.

-Advising an Eastern European utility in a proposed multi-billion euro EPC contract for the design and construction of a nuclear power plant (2000 MWe).
+Advising an Eastern European utility in a proposed multi-billion euro EPC contract for the design and construction of a nuclear power plant (2000 MWe);

-Acting for an African state in an ICC arbitration in the telecommunications sector.
+Acting for an African state in an ICC arbitration in the telecommunications sector;

-Advising an investor in a series of LCIA arbitrations with its joint venture partner arising out of a multi-million dollar real estate redevelopment project in South Asia.
+Advising an investor in a series of LCIA arbitrations with its joint venture partner arising out of a multi-million dollar real estate redevelopment project in South Asia;

 Representing Cruz City 1 Mauritius Holdings in ongoing multi-jurisdictional enforcement proceedings in England (High Court and Court of Appeal), Cyprus, Mauritius, the Isle of Man and India in aid of enforcement of US$380 million LCIA arbitration awards dealing with a range of relief including disclosure of assets, worldwide freezing orders, orders appointing receivers by way of equitable execution, third party debt orders and proceedings seeking Chabra-styled relief and related jurisdictional issues.
 English Case reports: EWHC 1323 (Comm); 2 All ER (Comm) 1137; EWCA Civ 1512; EWHC 1323 (Comm); EWHC 3131 (Comm); 1 All ER (Comm) 336; Bus LR D25; EWHC 467 (Comm); EWHC 3704; 1 All ER (Comm) 305; 1 Lloyd's Rep 191; EWHC 86 (Comm); EWHC 597 (Comm).